 LABEL DESCRIPTION The default action for packets not matching following rules Should packets that do not match the following rules be blocked or forwarded?
 Make your choice from the drop down list box.
 Note that "block" means the firewall silently discards the packet.
-Default Permit Log Click this check box to log all matched rules in the ACL default set. nly fields summarize the rules you have created that apply to traffic traveling in the selected firewall rules that you configure (summarized below) take priority over the general firewall be.
+Default Permit Log Click this check box to log all matched rules in the ACL default set. packet direction.
+The The following read-only fields summarize the rules you have created that apply to traffic traveling in the selected packet direction.
+The firewall rules that you configure (summarized below) take priority over the general firewall action settings above.
 No. This is your firewall rule number.
 The ordering of your rules is important as rules are applied in turn.
 The Move field below allows you to reorder your rules.